Highlighted Research:

 Endoscopic scoring indices for evaluation of disease activity in ulcerative colitis

-Vipul Jairath, Brian Feagan, Guangyong Zou.
+Vipul Jairath, Guangyong Zou, Brian Feagan.

 Reliability of Measuring Ileo-Colonic Disease Activity in Crohn’s Disease by Magnetic Resonance Enterography